clarkedavida/researchNotes/README.md

 You can look into the `0_researchnotes.tex` files to see what packages this uses, but I think if you install `texlive-full`, you should have all the packages you need.

 This compiles with `./makelatex`.
 If you encounter issues with this, try `./makelatexDebug`.
+If you have already compiled once with `./makelatex` or `./makelatexDebug`, you can compile with `./makelatexFast`.
 Feel free to make an Issue if you have any problems!